Psychologist Salary Guide & Comparison Tool

 Factors That Affect Salaries in Psychology and Counseling

 Salaries vary significantly across the psychology, counseling, and social work fields.
-Even professionals with advanced degrees in similar disciplines can experience dramatically different incomes.
-Outside of educational attainment, the following factors can affect your earning potential:
+Even professionals with advanced degrees in similar disciplines can earn dramatically different incomes.
+Outside of degree level, the following factors can affect your earning potential:

 • 1